Curriculum

 Creating Inclusive Workplaces

-In these two sessions, we will strategize about how to create workplaces where all people can thrive.
+In this session, we will strategize about how to create workplaces where all people can thrive.
 One of the main focuses will be on how to reduce gender biases that can undermine women’s achievement and limit their advancement, and we will develop strategies for more effectively identifying, retaining, and promoting top talent.

 To realize the value of diversity, teams must also be inclusive.
 We will learn about barriers that limit the power of teams to leverage all of their talent, and discuss strategies for getting beyond these barriers and creating truly inclusive and successful teams.